John Swagert, M.D.

 George Washington University (1994)

 It’s hard to remember life before Mountain Park, I’ve been here so long.
 I have always been drawn to things that make the world a better place and I believe that being part of Mountain Park has given me the opportunity to do that.
-I joined Mountain Park’s obstetrics department in 1998 and I have delivered 2,287 Mountain Park babies.
-For two years after I became Mountain Park’s CEO in 2005 I tried to continue seeing patients and delivering babies, but it eventually became clear that I couldn’t keep that up and I delivered my last baby in August of 2007.
+I joined Mountain Park’s obstetrics department in 1998 and delivered 2,287 Mountain Park babies in nine years.
+For two years after I became Mountain Park’s CEO in 2005, I tried to continue seeing patients and delivering babies, but it eventually became clear that I couldn’t keep that up and I delivered my last baby in August of 2007.
 I am married to my lovely wife Karen who is a psychologist.
-We have an 18 year old son, Sam, who is studying at Emerson College in Boston.
+We have a son named Sam who is studying at Emerson College in Boston.

 As the CEO, I have many dreams for Mountain Park, but I think the primary one is to see it continue to grow because I know there are many more people out there who need us.
 Growing and helping more people is good, but it is also very important to me that we maintain the culture of caring about our patients and each other while we grow.